oqc/oqs/README.md

 ## TODO

-* Go Yesod...
-* Create query handler :)
 * Make Yesod to accept pings from github post commits hooks
-* On ping try to (re)load all QTF and QPF files
-* Keep all used URLs (repos and files) up-to-date in a plaintext file, for "rebooting" or "total refresh"
+* Keep all used URLs (repos and files) up-to-date in a plaintext file, for "rebooting" or "total refresh" (log file will also do)
-* Make local backups
 * Do [this](http://bradleyfew.com/github-powered-comments/)
 * Add metadata to JSON output (low)